Pray First (Chris Hodges)

 The prayer of Jabez reveals how to overcome pain and suffering by being deliberate about what we pray.
 Jabez wasn’t willing to settle for a life of pain.
 Neither should we.

-Pray First - Session 4: Praying the Names of God
+• S4: Praying the Names of God (Pray First)

 Praying the names of God helps us to get the order straight—and put God first in our lives and in our day.
 When we approach him on his terms, not our own, we make it clear that we want to know all aspects of God and the fullness of his character.